idibidiart/react-native-responsive-grid/README.md

 ### Example 1

 In the first demo, the grid picks the image with the **closest aspect ratio** to the device aspect ratio, dynamically, taking into account the current device orientation.
-The images themselves must be cropped by the designer so that they match the common device aspect ratios (see below) while also showing the part of the image that the designer intends to show for each aspect ratio.
+The images themselves must be sized and cropped by the designer so that they match the common device aspect ratios (see below) while also showing the part of the image that the designer intends to show for each aspect ratio.
 Since there could be many aspect ratios that correspond to different devices we should have multiple such images (and, optionally, their rotated versions.)

 The following table maps some common device aspect ratios to the ratio of width/height of devices known to this developer, for both landscape and portrait device orientations.
 The physical device aspect ratio does not change with device rotation (i.e. a device with 16:9 aspect ratio does not become one with a 9:16 aspect ratio when it's rotated, although it does mathematically), but since the width and height get flipped when changing orientation from portrait to lanscape and vice versa, we need to have two images per each physical device aspect ratio, one for portrait mode and the other for landscape.
 However, if our app only supports portrait or landscape mode then we only need to have the one corresponding to that orientation.